Tag: christianity

 Paul made it clear that, despite the election, salvation is still by grace.
 He reiterated his teaching in Ephesians 2:8-9, stating, “For by grace you have been saved through faith.
 This is not your own doing; it is a gift from God, not a result of works, so that no one may boast.”

-Now, even with Revelation, creation language was clearly in play.
+Now, even with Revelation, the concept of creation language was evident.
 Jesus Christ, in Revelation 21:5 states, “Behold, I am making all things new.”
 “It is done!
 I am the Alpha and the Omega, the beginning and the end.”
 (Revelation 21:6)

 John, in Revelation, saw the passing of the first heaven and the first earth, and the coming of the new heaven and a new earth.
 This connects us back to Genesis 1:1, “In the beginning, God created the heavens and the earth“.
 So, was it a literal passing away of the physical creation or covenant creation language?
 Paul, in Romans 8, used creation language to assure believers of God’s covenant redemption.
 Or in plain words, God’s promised redemption.